RooneyMcNibNug/rooneymcnibnug.github.io/_posts/2022-05-19-The-Watchers-and-Their-Zones.md

 _It's been a very long time since I've written something I actually wanted to publish that isn't a technical write-up._

 _But I've been nostalgic lately.
-Maybe its a (hopefully early) mid-life crisis?
+Maybe its a crisis?
 Regardless, I've been digging into some of my favorite author's work lately and I couldn't help but make a strange connection to some earlier times in my own life.
 Maybe in an abstract way, but something that was really nagging in my mind._

 _I've thrown this all here for now, so I hope at least someone can find a bit of joy and/or curiosity in reading it._